-- 1. filled Gr. empiplemi to take one's fill of, glut one's desire for, satisfy, satiate

-- a.
-God is not interested in just giving you the bare minimum but that you be filled to overflowing!
+1. filled- Gr. empiplemi- to take one's fill of, glut one's desire for, satisfy, satiate a.
+God is not interested in just giving your the bare minumum but that you be filled to overflowing!

-- B. He said to His disciples,
+B. He said to His disciples,

-- 1. disciples- Gr. mathetes

-- C. Gather up the fragments that remain,
+C. Gather up the fragments that remain,

-- 1. gather- Gr. sunago
+1. gather- Gr. sunago

-- 2. fragments- Gr. klasma
+2. fragments- Gr. klasma

-- a.
+a.
 Each disciple was tasked to pick up the excess food from the assigned group[s] that they served the multiplied food to.